magarena/magarena/release/README.txt

 Release 1.50 (May 31, 2014)
 ============
+includes contributions from:
+a. benedict balbuena
+Guest
+hong yie
+Jericho Pumpkin
+frank
+lodici
+melvin
+ShawnieBoy

+correct card names for accents remove text, and url property, add oracle property

+import now copies link instead of all files if link exists.
+If link not set then uses default location and copies files as before.
+Can specify an alternative location for the "cards" and "tokens" folders via a new "Advanced" setting in the preferences dialog. automatically display the import dialog the first time a new installation of Magarena is run. now imports user preferences and themes. initial implementation of set filter. added new setting to preferences dialog that can be used to switch gameplay animation on/off.
+Default is off. updated gameplay settings with help text. add "New Cards" button to explorer filter that displays the most recent cards that were downloaded.

+- displays missing cards in Card Explorer only (not deck editor).
 - added the following to the card script:
   * activation restriction: {Hellbent} - activate only when you have no cards in hand
   * effect: SN deals <amount> damage to <chosen> and <amount> damage to you.
+  * ability: Whenever an opponent cast <spell>, <effect>
+  * ability: Whenever SN becomes the target of a <spell>, <effect>
+support ability 'as long as you control a <permanent>, SN gets <pt> and has <abilities>.' support 'as long as you control another <permanent>' support ability 'sn gets <pt> and has <abilities> as long as you control a <permanent>' add ability 'whenever you draw a card, <effect>' add effect 'draw <amount> cards and lose <amount> life.' support effect 'sacrifice <chosen>' support 'whenever a/an <permanent> leaves the battlefield, <effect>' support 'whenever another <permanent> leaves the battlefield, <effect>' support 'whenever you gain life, <effect>' support effect 'each <player> sacrifices <permanent>.' remove prefix 'lord' from ability property in card scripts support ability 'Whenever SN or another <permanent> eners the battlefield, <effect>' support ability 'when sn or another <permanent> leaves the battlefield, <effect>' support effect 'each <player> loses <amount> life' Enable Nonbasic Landwalk
+Add new syntax match for search to hand/top of library and add replacement for 'you.' to 'PN.'
+Add new condition
+Add ConditionPumpGroup and ConditionGainGroup

+- changed the following card script syntax (old -> new):

+- fixed the following bugs:
+  remove invalid choices pass to constructor of MagicMayChoice, fixes issue 597
+  fix: opening the downloaded images directory via the preferences dialog was actually starting a new instance of Magarena. fix Etherium Astrolabe missing flash
+fix: workaround for issue 598.
+Does not crash out if drag & drop fails. fix "spell or ability" filter fixes issue 603
+fix: Honden of Night's Reach should allow player to choose cards to discard Edit Kicker cards with counters to use MagicComesIntoPlayWithCounterTrigger to allow triggered abilities
+files:       release/Magarena/scripts/Chainer_s_Edict.txt Change image url ref to non-foil version fix 'card not found' bug by having the randomize reveal routine not move known cards from hand to the library Fix - Add missing {B} to Skeletal Kathari's regeneration cost clockwork should be a turn trigger

+- added the following cards:

 Release 1.49 (April 27, 2014)
 ============
+includes contributions from:
 frank
 Guest
 hong yie